 What’s so great about hostels?

-Hostels are no longer party places which have seen cleaner days.
-They have reinvented their offering and image and now rival budget hotels in terms of cost, offer privacy if you want it, and come with a bunch of benefits:
+Hostels are no longer party places that have seen cleaner days.
+They have reinvented their offering and image and now rival budget hotels in terms of cost, offer privacy if you want it and come with a bunch of benefits:

 - Communal areas set up as sociable spots to meet other travellers, without being 24-hour party places.
-Party hostels are actually fewer and further apart than they ever were.
-With increasing numbers of solo backpackers and older travellers, loneliness can be a real thing if there is no opportunity to meet others along the way, and hostels offer that in spades.
+Party hostels are actually fewer and further apart ever.
+With increasing numbers of solo backpackers and older travellers, loneliness can be a real thing if there is no opportunity to meet others, and hostels offer that in spades.
 For a few other ideas on how to meet people, have a read of How to Meet People on the Road.

-- Private rooms, with or without en-suite facilities, that give you the best of both worlds: privacy without isolation.
-In other words, you can use your room when you want quiet time, and sit in the communal areas when you’re in the mood to socialise.
+- Private rooms, with or without en suite facilities, that give you the best of both worlds: privacy without isolation.
+Use your room when you want quiet time and sit in the communal areas when you’re in the mood to socialise.

-- Knowledgeable and friendly staff who know a lot about their local area, offer plenty tour options and recommendations for a wide variety of places to visit, organise onward travel – and even help with visas – and can point you in the direction of plenty of good local restaurants.
+- Knowledgeable and friendly staff who know a lot about their local area, offer plenty of tour options and recommendations for a wide variety of places to visit, organise onward travel – and even help with visas – and can point you in the direction of good local food.

 - Choice of mixed or single-sex dorms.
 If a dorm is more your thing, you often have the choice of mixed or single-sex options.
 There are small (4-bed), medium (6 or 8-bed) and larger (10 or more bed) dorms to suit all tastes.

 - All ages and even families.
 Hostels are now much more of a mixed-age place to stay.
-As a result, I regularly come across youngsters, people in their 70s, as well as families with young children.
+I regularly come across youngsters, people in their 70s and even families with young children.

 - Lockers.
 Any competent, self-respecting hostel offers lockers for valuables.
 Some are even large enough to fit a whole backpack, and at the very least they will have space for passports and valuables.
 Most would fit my laptop and camera as well.
 Take a small padlock with you, although many have combination locks that you set yourself.

 - Self-catering facilities.
-Not all will offer them and, when they do, they are pretty well stocked with the basics to enable you cook a simple and delicious meal.
-Hostels in South America will typically have kitchens so you can make your own breakfast if you don’t want to eat out.
+Not all will offer them and, when they do, they are pretty well stocked with the basics to enable you to cook a simple and delicious meal.
+Hostels in South America don’t all offer breakfast but many have kitchens so you can make your own breakfast if you don’t want to eat out.

 My personal take on hostels…

-Personally, I love hostels and while I enjoy private rooms from time to time, and they are even more cost-effective options if you are travelling with someone, you’re more likely to find me in a mixed 4- or 6-bed dorm.
+Personally, I love hostels and while I enjoy private rooms from time to time, and they are even more cost-effective options if you are travelling with someone, you’re more likely to find me in a mixed 4 or 6-bed dorm.
 I have made many long-term friends with people I have shared a dorm and hostel with and, weirdly, find that mixed dorms are less messy than female-only ones!
-And, contrary to popular belief, snoring is not limited to men, women snore too!
-I haven’t come across many snorers on my travels, though, male or female.
+And, contrary to popular belief, snoring is not limited to men, women snore too.

 Best of all, they are secure.
 I have never felt unsafe in a hostel.
-Most travellers are there to sleep and explore, and with the usual cautions of travelling alone you shouldn’t encounter any problems.
-Take a look at the Solo & Safe pages for more tips on how to have a problem-free trip.
+Most travellers are there to sleep and explore, and with the usual cautions of travelling alone, you shouldn’t encounter any problems.
+Take a look at the Solo and Safe pages for more tips on how to have a problem-free trip.

 Hotels – the pros and cons

-Not everyone likes hostels.
+Not everyone likes hostels, and hotels may be more your thing.
 I know people who have never stayed in one and refuse to even consider it.
-And that’s ok!
-Staying in a hotel, particularly one that’s part of a chain, guarantees a certain level of service, and you know exactly what to expect – and that’s what many people are looking for.
+And that’s okay!
+Staying in a hotel, particularly one that’s part of a chain, guarantees a certain level of service.
+You know exactly what to expect, and that’s what many people are looking for.
 Here is my take on the pros and cons of hotels:

 - Universal room standards.
 You know what to expect and you will probably not be disappointed.